skatsuta/athenai/README.md

    $ ./scripts/test.sh
    ```
 1. Commit your changes

-  * Please describe the details of your commit in the commit message and include a corresponding GitHub issue number if it exists
+   Please describe the details of your commit in the commit message and include a corresponding GitHub issue number if it exists.

 1. **Push to the `fork` (NOT to the `origin`)**
    ```
    $ git push fork